Wisconsin Timber Rattlers: Radio and television

-All home and road games are broadcast on WNAM 1280 AM.
+All home and road games are broadcast on WOSH 1490 AM.
 Live audio broadcasts are also available online through the team's website and the MiLB First Pitch app.
 All home games and select road games can be viewed through the MiLB.TV subscription feature of the official website of Minor League Baseball, with audio provided by a radio simulcast.
-Select home games are televised on WCWF CW 14 in Green Bay/Appleton, and on WVTV-DT2 My 24 in Milwaukee.
+Select home games are televised on WCWF CW 14 and WACY-TV The Spot- Green Bay 32 in Green Bay/Appleton, and on WVTV-DT2 My 24 in Milwaukee.